-A train ride through the Pacific Northwest is spectacular any time of year, but it’s extra special throughout the fall and winter season.
-Think beyond The Polar express!
-Magical excursion by rail occur all throughout the end of the year.
-So grab your little railroad enthusiast and get ready to purchase your golden tickets to one of the season’s magical excursions.
-Read on to find out where you can book your first or next seasonal family train ride in Portland—your kids may even find themselves sitting next to Santa himself.
+A train ride through the Pacific Northwest is spectacular through the holiday season.
+Think: The Polar express!
+Magical excursions by rail occur all throughout the end of the year.
+So grab your little railroad enthusiast and get ready to purchase your golden tickets to one of the season’s most beloved experiences.
+Read on to find out where you can book your holiday family train ride in Portland—your kids may even find themselves sitting next to Santa himself.

 photo: Mt.
 Rainier Railroad and Logging Museum via yelp

 Washington Park and Zoo Railway Zoo Lights

 This train ride runs year-round.
-It offers a 6-minute excursion is perfect for the littlest locomotive lovers in your household.
-The daytime zoo loop offers a nice overview of the animals and the rides last just long enough for the wiggliest ones in your crew with the first departure of the day taking place at 10:30 a.m.
+It offers a 6-minute excursion that is perfect for the littlest locomotive lovers in your household.
+The regular daytime zoo loop offers an overview of the animals and the rides last just long enough for the wiggliest ones in your crew.
 While you can take this train ride all year long, it turns into something special during the holiday season!
 The holidays just wouldn’t be the holidays in Portland with out a spin on the Zoolights run.
 This ride gives you the best view of the dazzling display of more than 1.5 million lights in the zoo.
 In addition to visiting elephants, mountain goats and other wildlife, you can ride the popular lighted train and carousel, and enjoy hot drinks and local food carts.
 Photos with Santa will be available for the little ones every evening through Dec.
 24 starting Nov.
 29.

 4001 Sw Canyon Rd.